bcgov/moh-prime/documentation/HpdidLookup-API.md

 ### PRIME API behavior/`status` output

 The PRIME API returns enrollee data only under certain conditions.
-Data is not returned if the person is not in the PRIME system, if the API client should not receive the data (`CareSetting mismatch`), or if PRIME administrators do not want the data shared with any external systems.
+Data is not returned if the person is not in the PRIME system, if the API client should not receive the data (a care setting mismatch), or if PRIME administrators do not want the data shared with any external systems.
 Then if the enrollee has not fully completed their enrollment, some or most data is also withheld.
 Finally if all conditions are met, enrollee data is returned to the API client.

 |Possible values for `status` output                |
 |---------------------------------------------------|